Houston Back & Neck Injury Attorneys

 Combined, that's a large percentage of the population dealing with this sort of hindering pain.
 In many cases, this pain and suffering is due to an accident caused by another party, and can cost a victim time at work and expensive medical bills.
 If you've become the victim of such an injury, consult with a personal injury lawyer as soon as possible to discuss your case.

-Neal Davis and Jed Silverman are known for helping clients get the compensation they deserve.
+Neal Davis is known for helping clients get the compensation they deserve.

 Our No Fee Guarantee ensures you won't pay a penny unless we win your case.
 Contact us today.

 The spinal cord is a string-like bundle of nerves that runs through a person's vertebrae, connecting the brain with the rest of the body.
 Any injury to the back has the potential to, in turn, harm the spinal cord.
 Depending on the degree of trauma and the nature of the injury, SCIs can easily cause paralysis or a loss of movement or feeling in other areas of the body.